 Voluntary, confidential and anonymous reports of crimes for inclusion in the college's annual disclosure of crime statistics may be made to public safety.
-All criminal reports will be investigated.
 For certain crimes, such as sexual misconduct, the college may be required to investigate the crime even if confidentiality is requested, in keeping with the requirements of Title IX.
-Anonymous reports may be made by phone or using the LiveSafe app.
+Anonymous reports may be made by phone or in person.
 Violations of the law or campus policies may be referred to law enforcement agencies or to the college's assistant dean as appropriate.